lokesh-reddy14/hackathon-Smart-Education/README.md

    I managed the entire development process, from designing the user interface with Tailwind CSS to implementing the quiz logic and feedback mechanisms with JavaScript.

 Outcome:
 The Smart Assessment Board successfully combines an engaging quiz interface with immediate feedback and user-friendly navigation.
-It enhances the educational experience by providing a comprehensive tool for teachers to conduct and manage quizzes efficiently.
+It enhances the educational experience by providing a comprehensive tool for teachers to conduct and manage quizzes efficiently.<br/>
 **Check the outcomes by clicking ** <a href="https://lokesh-reddy14.github.io/hackathon-Smart-Education/" target="_blank">Smart-Education  </a><br/>